Hamilton Cycles in Random Graphs: a bibliography: Other Models of Random Graphs

 The random graph $G_{k-out}$ is a simple model of a sparse graph that has a guarnteed minimum degree.
 Each vertex $v\in [n]$ independently chooses $k$ random neighbors.
 Fenner and Frieze \cite{FeFr1} showed that $G_{23-out}$ is Hamiltonian w.h.p.
 Then Frieze \cite{Freg} gave a constructive proof that $G_{10-out}$ is Hamiltonian.
 This was followed by Frieze and {\L}uczak \cite{FL} who showed that $G_{5-out}$ is Hamiltonian.
 It follows from Cooper and Frieze \cite{CoFr1} that $G_{4-out}$ is Hamiltonian and then finally Bohman and Frieze \cite{BoF} showed that $G_{3-out}$ is Hamiltonian.
 It is easy to see that $G_{2-out}$ is non-Hamiltonian w.h.p.
 There must be three vertices of degree two with a common neighbor. \begin{Problem} Give a constructive proof that $G_{3-out}$ is Hamiltonian w.h.p. \end{Problem} \begin{Problem} Does $G_{k-out},k\geq 2$ have property $\cA_{k-1}$ w.h.p.
 (The answer is yes, for $k=2,3$.) \end{Problem} There is a refinement of $G_{k-out}$ that we believe is interesting.
 We will call it $H_{k-out}$ where $H$ is any graph with minimum degree $k$.
 We use the same construction, each $v\in V(H)$ independently chooses $k$ random $H$-neighbors to be placed in $H_{k-out}$.
 Thus if $H=K_n$ then $H_{k-out}=G_{k-out}$.
 Frieze and Johansson \cite{FrJo} proved that if $H$ has $n$ vertices and minimum degree at least $\brac{\frac12+\e}n$ then $H_{k-out}$ is Hamiltonian w.h.p. for $k\geq k_\e$.
 If $\e=0$ then two cliques of size $m$ intersecting in two vertices, shows that $k_0$ is not bounded as a function of $n$. \begin{Problem} Determine the growth rate of $k_0$.
 Suppose we assume also that $G$ has connectivity $\k\to \infty$.
 How fast should $\k$ grow so that $k_0=O(1)$. \end{Problem} Frieze, Karonski and Thoma \cite{FKT} considered the graphs induced by the unions of random spanning trees.
 They showed that 5 random trees are enough to guarantee Hamiltonicity w.h.p. \begin{Problem} Show that the union of 3 random spanning trees is enough to guarantee Hamiltonicity w.h.p. \end{Problem} Gao, Kami\'nski, MacRury and Pralat \cite{GKMP} consider the following model of a semi-random version of $G_{k-out}$.
 We start initially with the empty graph $G_0$. $G_{m}$ is obtained from $G_{m-1}$ as follows: $v_m\in [n]$ is chosen uniformly at random.
 Then a vertex $w_m$ is deterministically chosen and the edge $\set{v_m,w_m}$ is added to create $G_{m}$.
 In the paper they give a choice rule for $w_m$ that shows that w.h.p. $G_{2.61...n}$ is Hamiltonian.
-The paper \cite{BoF} has shown that $G_{3m}$ is Hamiltonian for a random choice of $w_m$. \begin{Problem} Is there a choice rule for $w_m$ that makes $G_{2n}$ hamiltonian w.h.p.? \end{Problem}
+The paper \cite{BoF} has shown that $G_{3m}$ is Hamiltonian for a random choice of $w_m$.
+The results of \cite{GKMP} were improved by Frieze, Gao, MacRury, Pralat and Sorkin \cite{FGKMPS} to $\approx1.85n$.
+They also prove a lower bound of $\approx 1.26n$ for this problem. \begin{Problem} Close the gap between the upper and lower bounds for this problem. \end{Problem} Frieze, Krivelevich and Michaeli \cite{builder} consider an on-line process for constructing various objects, Hamilton cycles in particular.
+They observe the graph process for up to $t$ steps and at each step they are required to decide irrevocably to accept or reject the next edege.
+There is a bound of $b$ on the number edges that can be accepted.
+A strategy for building an object in this model is called a $(t,b)$ strategy.
+They proved \begin{theorem} For every $\e>0$ there exists $C>1$ such that the following hold. \begin{enumerate} \item If $t\ge (1+\e)n\log{n}/2$ and $b\ge Cn$ then there exists a $(t,b)$-strategy $B$ of Builder such that